 In the first few years of starting a new business, small companies have to face a number of challenges that can restrict their potential.
 One of the top challenges that small businesses face is the poor quality of labor.
 In fact, 52 percent of the respondents stated that the most important problem for small businesses was labor quality (CNBC, 2019).
 Small business owners say that it’s hard to find qualified individuals to hire.
 For businesses that have more than 50 employees, percent of owners believe it’s harder to find qualified hires.

-Other than this, small business owners are also faced by financial challenges.
+Other than this, small business owners are also faced with financial challenges.
 As smaller corporations don’t have the advantage of being backed by a lot of funds, they usually struggle to figure out how they can manage their finances.

 10. Top Digital Marketing Channel Among Small Business Owners